-The doctor often orders a CBC with platelets and differential.
-This means that the blood will be tested for the total number of all types of cells and for the number of 5 kinds of white blood cells - neutrophils, eosinophils, basophils, lymphocytes and monocytes.
+The health care provider often orders a CBC with platelets and differential.
+This means that the blood will be tested for the total number of all types of cells and for the number of 5 kinds of white blood cells – neutrophils, eosinophils, basophils, lymphocytes, and monocytes.

 If the CBC and platelet test is abnormal, a drop of blood may be looked at under a microscope.

 A sample of blood is taken either by needle from a vein in the arm (Picture 1) or from a small stick in the finger.
 It can also be taken from a central venous line through a catheter in a large vein of the neck, cheek, groin, or arm.
 In infants, it is taken from the heel of the foot.

 The blood is analyzed by a machine in the lab that can count the different cells.
 Not all the blood will be used in the machine.

 If the result is not normal, some of the saved blood can be used to do a blood smear test.
 With this test, a small drop of blood is spread thinly on a glass slide.
 The sample is stained with special dyes and then looked at under a microscope.
 The dye makes it easy to see abnormal changes in the size, shape and number of cells (Picture 2).
 Your child’s health care provider will help you understand the results of the blood test.